Updated: June 23, 2023

 Permanent residence under the D7 Visa requires you to stay in Portugal for at least 30 months during each five-year period.
 If you remain outside the country for 25 consecutive months, your residence permit may be invalidated.

-It is important to note that these absence periods may be exceeded under certain circumstances, such as professional duties or force majeure reasons.
+It is important to note that these absence periods may be exceeded under certain circumstances, such as professional or military duties.

 Frequently Asked Questions about the Portugal D7 Visa